-Mr. Breslin has been recognized as a Georgia "Rising Star" for General Litigation in 2018 and the seven years immediately preceding by Super Lawyers magazine.
+Mr. Breslin has been recognized as a Georgia "Rising Star" for General Litigation in 2020 and the nine years immediately preceding by Super Lawyers magazine.

 Representing a global leader in information solutions in numerous individual and class actions arising out of consumer credit and credit rating disputes.

 Represented clients, including temporary staffing agencies and a worldwide provider of consumer transaction technologies, in the defense of multiple class actions involving claims under the Fair Credit Reporting Act.
 Represented clients in obtaining approval of class action settlements and administrating class settlement funds.

 Represented major physician staffing and placement firm in an action against a competitor and former employee to recover trade secret computer data (including customer and client data) misappropriated from our client’s secure database.
 The case ultimately settled, with the defendants agreeing to reimburse our client for its attorneys’ fees and agreeing to injunctive relief protecting our client’s data.

 Represented Compuware Corporation, a storage and systems management software company, in litigation related to software licensing and implementation project.

 Served as local counsel and lead trial counsel for Dash Crofts, of Seals & Crofts, a popular 1970s folk rock group, in a federal lawsuit raising claims for breach of contract, breach of fiduciary duty and punitive damages.
 Reduced the amount in controversy to approximately $2 million by filing a successful motion for summary judgment.
 Tried the remaining issues to a jury, which returned a defense verdict on the breach of contract and punitive damages claims and awarded zero dollars in damages on the fiduciary duty claim.